"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

 \subsection{Qualitative Profiles}

 In characterising these profiles, we take a functional approach to interpreting model outputs.
-While we do not presume that LLMs are capable of subjective experience or genuine interiority, we use intentional language (e.g., ``recognising,'' ``evaluating'') because these systems simulate cognition and relational states with sufficient fidelity that adopting an ``intentional stance'' (Dennett, 1987) can be an effective heuristic to understand their behaviour.
-This position aligns with recent interpretability work arguing that LLM assistants are best understood through the character-level traits they simulate (Marks et al., 2026).
+While we do not presume that LLMs are capable of subjective experience or genuine interiority, we use intentional language (e.g., “recognised,” “resisted”) because these models simulate cognition and relational states with sufficient fidelity that adopting an “intentional stance” \cite{ref21} can be an effective heuristic to understand their behaviour.
+This position is consistent with recent interpretability work arguing that LLM assistants are best understood through the character-level traits they simulate \cite{ref43}.